 A healthy diet is not only important for adults and the elderly, it’s also incredibly important for the growth and development of children.

 Below, we’ve outlined 11 foods to help boost your memory and keep your brain in peak working condition.

-When we talk about avoiding fatty foods, we mean saturated fat and not the good kind of fat.
+When we talk about avoiding fatty foods, we mean saturated fat and not a good kind of fat.
 At the top of the list of brain foods are fatty fish like salmon, sardines, and trout.
 These types of fish are rich in omega-3 fatty acids, which your brain uses to build brain and nerve cells.
 This type of fat is essential for memory and learning, and it can also help prevent Alzheimer’s disease.
-Look for sustainability sourced and clean fish.
+Look for sustainably-sourced and clean fish.
 Check out this Clean Eating Buyers Guide to Seafood for more information.

 Turmeric, the main ingredient in curry powder, serves many benefits.
 Research shows that curcumin, the active ingredient in turmeric, can cross the blood-brain barrier and benefit your brain cells.
 What does this mean?
 Essentially, curcumin has been linked to: